 When it comes to headlights, there is a lot of debate over tinting.
-Some people think that it’s a great way to change the look of the car, others feel it will help increase the lifespan of their headlights by protecting it from direct scratches and quick buildup of dirt and grime, some even think it is helpful in reducing too much glare at night.
+Some people think that it’s a great way to change the look of the car, others feel it will help increase the lifespan of their headlights by protecting it from direct scratches and quick buildup of dirt and grime, and some even think it is helpful in reducing too much glare at night.

-No matter your reason for wanting to tint your headlights, think about how it might affect visibility and brightness of your headlights.
+No matter your reason for wanting to tint your headlights, think about how it might affect the visibility and brightness of your headlights.
 If your headlights are dark, your car is less likely to be visible at night or in bad weather and this is one of the most critical safety factors any driver can possess.
-In the rest of this post, you will find more information about tinted headlights, its visibility and answers to related questions.
+In the rest of this post, you will find more information about tinted headlights, their visibility and answers to related questions.

 Will tinting headlight affect brightness and visibility?